How to Change Outdoor Light Fixture

 What will you need?

-When you are replacing your outdoor light fixture, you need to make sure you have the following tools and materials:
+When you are Change Outdoor Light Fixture, you need to make sure you have the following tools and materials:

 Conclusion